Post job

 School support staff provide specialized instructional and student support while utilizing school facilities.
 They often include diverse staff members whose main role is to ensure that students learn in a supportive and safe learning environment.
 It is also their duty to enhance school climate by promoting the involvement of parent and family in education as well as to encourage trusting, positive student relationships.
 They should inhibit positive behavior and send uplifting messages to students as they often connect with them throughout the day.

-There are some key differences in responsibilities as well.
-For example, a rehabilitation assistant responsibilities require skills like "rehabilitation," "patients," "money management," and "home health."
+There are some key differences in the responsibilities of each position.
+For example, rehabilitation assistant responsibilities require skills like "rehabilitation," "patients," "money management," and "home health."
 Meanwhile a typical support staff has skills in areas such as "direct care," "home maintenance," "direct support," and "medication administration."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Occupational therapy aides are professional assistants who assist patients by preparing the treatment area, equipment, and materials while helping them complete their occupational therapy tasks.
 These aides are required to demonstrate the proper use of the equipment and assist in patients' occupational therapy routines, such as moving from a bed into a wheelchair or the best way to stretch and limber muscles.
 They must maintain a safe and clean working environment and complete preventive maintenance requirements to ensure the proper operation of occupational therapy equipment.
 Occupational therapy aides must also protect their practice by adhering to professional and JCAHO standards.

-But both careers also use different skills, according to real rehabilitation assistant resumes.
-While rehabilitation assistant responsibilities can utilize skills like "customer service," "money management," "mental illness," and "vital signs," some occupational therapy aides use skills like "occupational therapy treatments," "cota," "iep," and "treatment programs."
+Each career also uses different skills, according to real rehabilitation assistant resumes.
+While rehabilitation assistant responsibilities can utilize skills like "customer service," "money management," "mental illness," and "vital signs," occupational therapy aides use skills like "occupational therapy treatments," "cota," "iep," and "treatment programs."

 Human service assistants function in a wide array of capacities.
 Basically, though, they provide services to clients in fields like rehabilitation, social work, or psychology.
 They provide support in the aforementioned fields for families and other workers.
 They are tasked with helping clients discover community services or benefits.
 Working with other professionals, they develop treatment plans, carry out research services to aid clients, and help clients with necessary paperwork.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a rehabilitation assistant is likely to be skilled in "customer service," "money management," "mental illness," and "developmental disabilities," while a typical student assistant technician is skilled in "simplification," "fieldwork," "treatment sessions," and "cva."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a rehabilitation assistant is likely to be skilled in "customer service," "money management," "mental illness," and "developmental disabilities," while a typical student assistant technician is skilled in "simplification," "fieldwork," "treatment sessions," and "cva."

-Student assistant technicians are known to earn similar educational levels when compared to rehabilitation assistants.
-Additionally, they're 2.1% less likely to graduate with a Master's Degree, and 0.3% less likely to earn a Doctoral Degree.
+Student assistant technicians typically earn similar educational levels compared to rehabilitation assistants.
+Specifically, they're 2.1% less likely to graduate with a Master's Degree, and 0.3% less likely to earn a Doctoral Degree.